-Since several months I’m trying to find my way to embedded Linux programming.
+For several months I’ve been treying to find my way to embedded Linux programming.

 “embedded” and it was Raspberry Pi.
 Because I am more interested in firmware/OS